DODOEX/docs/docs/briefIntroduction.md

 sidebar_label: Introduction of DODO
 ---

-## 什么是 DODO
+## What is DODO

-DODO 是新一代的链上流动性解决方案，它使用主观做市商算法(PMM)提供纯链上、合约可交互的流动性。
+DODO is a new generation of on-chain liquidity solutions, which uses the proactive market maker algorithm (PMM) to provide pure on-chain and contract-fillable liquidity.

-## DODO 是怎么工作的
+## How does DODO work

-DODO 接受 Oracle 价格的指导，将资金聚集在市场价附近以提供充沛的流动性。随着用户交易额度增大，DODO 会动态地调整价格以激励套利者维护资金池资产配置保持不变。
+DODO accepts Oracle's price guidance and gathers funds near the market price to provide sufficient liquidity.
+As transaction amount increases, DODO will dynamically adjust the price to encourage arbitrageurs to keep the portfolio of the capital pool unchange.

-## 我能用 DODO 做什么
+## What can I do with DODO

-### 作为交易者
+### As a trader

-- 普通交易者可以享受到接近中心化交易所的流动性
+- Each and every traders enjoy sufficient liquidity similar to that of centralized exchanges
-- 套利者可以赚取 DODO 与其它交易所之间的差价
+- Arbitrageurs can make a profit from the price difference between DODO and other exchanges
-- 智能合约可以源生地(natively)使用 DODO 流动性以完成清算，拍卖等链上操作
+- Smart contracts can natively use DODO liquidity to complete on-chain transactions such as liquidation, auctions, etc.

-### 作为流动性提供商(lp)
+### As a liquidity provider (LP)

-- 向资金池中充值，数量和资产类别均不受限制
+- There is no limitation on the deposit quantity and asset types
-- DODO 每笔交易都会收取手续费，并分享给 lp
+- DODO will charge a commission fee for each transaction and eventually distributed it to LPs
-- 建立您自己代币的交易对，甚至只需要充值您自己的代币，就能获得流动性
+- Create trading pairs of your own tokens.
+And with even only your own tokens deposited, liquidity can be obtained.